Rationing in the United Kingdom: Clothing

 Following the depletion of raw materials and redirection of labour towards wartime manufactures (such as uniforms), alongside rising inflation, and the inclusion of purchase tax on clothing in October 1940, prices of garments and textiles increased.
-As a result, civilian access to clothing was tightening.
+As a result, civilian access to clothing tightened.
 Government regulation was required in order to ensure the ability to buy clothing was maintained across the civilian population.

 The rationing of cloth, clothing, and footwear was introduced in June 1941, and remained in place until March 1949.
 Clothes rationing also aimed to restrict the amount of new clothes the public could buy, and therefore reduce the amount of clothing produced for civilians.

 Reported in local and national newspapers, clothes rationing came as a surprise to the public, in order to avoid panic-buying.
 Coupons were to be presented on purchase of clothing, shoes, and fabrics alongside cash payment.
-Until the issuing of Clothing Coupon books for 1942-43, consumers were to surrender unused margarine coupons from their food ration coupon book when buying clothing.
+Until the issuing of Clothing Coupon books for 1942–43, consumers were to surrender unused margarine coupons from their food ration coupon book when buying clothing.
 Initially people were allocated 66 points for clothing per year; in 1942, this was cut to 48, in 1943 to 36, and in 1945–1946 to 24.

-The Board of Trade promoted Make Do and Mend through posters such as this, c.1943.
+The Board of Trade promoted "Make Do and Mend" through posters such as this, c.
+1943.

 Different types of clothes were ascribed different coupon values, determined by how much material and labour went into each item's manufacture.
 For example, an adult's skirt would require seven coupons and a pair of child's pyjamas six coupons.
 As well as being used for clothing, coupons could be used for wool, cotton and household textiles.
 Clothing sized for children under the age of four did not require coupons for purchase.

 The prices of second-hand clothing and fur coats were fixed, but no coupons were required to buy them.
 People were allocated extra coupons for work clothes, such as overalls for factory work.
 Manual workers, civilian uniform wearers, diplomats, performers and new mothers also received extra coupons.

 Garments of the same description but different quality would have different prices but require the same number of coupons; the more affordable clothing would often be less robust and wear out sooner, even with repair.
 This, therefore, led the Government to implement the Utility Clothing Scheme in September 1941, which was introduced alongside other measures, such as the civilian population being encouraged to repair and remake old clothes; pamphlets were produced by the Ministry of Information with the slogan "Make Do and Mend" in 1943 which gave ideas and instruction as part of a larger campaign which was put in place through collaboration with voluntary organisations.

 Clothes rationing ended on 15 March 1949.